-6. Discussion and Appropriate Action on Resolution No. 2023-051 Adopting Final Groundwater Allocations in the Central Management Area for 2023 and 2024
+10. Discuss and Take Appropriate Action on Resolution No. 2023-051 Adopting Final Groundwater Allocations in the Central Management Area for 2023 and 2024

-Mr. Blakslee provided background on the draft allocations and initial variance process which is provided in the SAC packet.
-Legal Counsel Alex Dominguez reviewed the second variance process and the Board's decisions from each variance process.
+Mr. Beck provided background on the initial variance process and legal counsel Joe Hughes reviewed the second variance process and the Board's decisions from each variance process.